-Over half of all dual enrollment students in 2022-23 participated through programs connected to national best practices, with one in five enrolled in a NACEP-accredited program that has met the highest standard for quality.
-A NEW CHAPTER FOR DUAL ENROLLMENT The release of dual enrollment data through IPEDS marks a pivotal moment for the field.
+Over half of the high school student enrollments recorded in IPEDS data were through programs connected to national best practices, with one in five in a program that has met the highest standard for quality through NACEP accreditation.
+A NEW CHAPTER FOR DUAL ENROLLMENT The preliminary release of dual enrollment data through IPEDS marks a pivotal moment for the field.
 After years of persistent advocacy, the efforts of NACEP, its members, and national partners have culminated in a major step forward: the inclusion of dual enrollment data in IPEDS.
-We can now move beyond assumptions and estimates to a shared, national understanding of who is participating in dual enrollment, where, and at what scale.
+We can now start to move beyond assumptions and estimates to a shared, national understanding of who is participating in dual enrollment, where, and at what scale.
 The data reveal the program's broad yet uneven reach, offering a critical foundation for expanding access to high-quality opportunities for students nationwide.
+Data Notes: NACEP eagerly awaits the finalization of the 2022-2023 data and the preliminary release of data for the 2023-2024 academic year.
+This NACEP analysis used the preliminary data released by IPEDS for the 2022-2023 academic year.
+Final data may shift the numbers or impact the trends identified; NACEP will update as appropriate.
+Dual enrollment reporting was a new IPEDS survey component, which can present challenges in reporting accuracy.
+NACEP's 2024 initial analysis of the data revealed both under- and over-reporting for some institutions, ranging from a few students to several thousand.
+The findings in this report utilized the released data without revision or modification.
+While IPEDS states the reported data represent unduplicated headcount within an institution, there may be duplication between institutions if a student enrolled with more than one provider.
+This condition also applies to semester enrollment reporting in other IPEDS datasets.
+NACEP has worked to frame the data and findings presented here as enrollments whenever practical.
 ABOUT THE AUTHOR Amy Williams is the Executive Director of NACEP and a nationally recognized expert in dual enrollment policy and practice.
 Her expertise is grounded in deep experience across all levels of education, from classroom instruction to statewide systems and policy leadership.
 She began her career as a STEM researcher and educator, later moving into higher education where she has led major initiatives to expand access, improve quality, and align dual enrollment with broader educational goals.
 ABOUT NACEP The National Alliance of Concurrent Enrollment Partnerships (NACEP) is the nation's leading voice for quality in dual and concurrent enrollment.
 As the only national organization focused exclusively on these programs, NACEP sets the standard for excellence in policy, practice, and program design.
 NACEP serves a diverse national network of secondary and postsecondary leaders, educators, and administrators who are on the front lines of designing and advancing programs that expand access and support student success.
 NACEP provides unmatched professional development, technical assistance, research-based resources, and a vibrant national community committed to continuous improvement.
 Learn more about how NACEP helps education professionals navigate all aspects of dual enrollment through best practices, professional development, and a national network of experts dedicated to expanding high-quality dual enrollment opportunities.
 Visit us at www.nacep.org